Is a Lawyer Required to Get a Green Card?

 Do you need an attorney?
 Choose for yourself.

 As the old saying goes, “The customer is always right.”
 You are the best judge in deciding whether you need an attorney to represent you.
 Some of the alternatives to attorney representation, that I’ve listed above, may be good for you; others may not be.
-If you still feel that you need an attorney, contact the Persaud Law Office for a free consultation.
+If you still feel that you need an attorney, contact the Persaud Law Office.